EvilPudding/candle/README.md

  * [steam.candle](https://github.com/EvilPudding/steam.candle) for steam integration (currently only fetches nickname and profile picture)
  * [mpv.candle](https://github.com/EvilPudding/mpv.candle) to be able to play videos

-Each plugin may require specific dependencies, and are added to a project through the use of *git submodules*, for example:
+Each plugin may require specific external dependencies, and are added to a project through the use of *git submodules*, for example:

 ```git submodule add https://github.com/EvilPudding/assimp.candle```